 |

+The Weed God, if there is such a thing, does not demand that you genuflect on the hard soil every time you wish to remove an unwanted plant!
+If your body and the plants in question are in conflict, you have to decide how much pain you really need to invest in clearing or removing the weeds.
 Generally speaking, the longer the handle, the easier it is for your back.
-For example, the Ergonica Weed Twister gives you a choice of several lengths from 36 to 54 inches that you may choose based on your height and the need to reach away from your path or around various obstacles.
+For example, the Ergonica Weed Twister gives you a choice of several lengths from 36 to 60 inches that you may choose based on your height and the need to reach away from your path or around various obstacles.
 Additional features to classify weeders are the ability to lift up the weed after uprooting it, to till the soil and to dig small holes.
 Some long handle weeders are designed for precision, which usually means that the width of the active element is limited to around 3 inches or less.
+The short-handled hoe, also known as el cortito, was banned for agriculture in California in 1975 due to painful back trauma for farmworkers.
+The minimum length for weeding tools on the farm was thereafter set at 48 inches.

 High Precision Tools for Lawns and Reduced Tilling ApplicationsTo qualify for lawn use, the weeder mechanism must have an even greater precision with a width of 2 inches or less.
 Minimal soil disturbance is another important feature that is generally associated with high precision.
 Also known as no-till or reduced-till, minimal soil disturbance helps to reduce the promotion of latent weed seeds in the soil.
 It also tends to keep important nutrients and organic matter in a healthy state near the surface of the soil and reduce soil erosion.
 This is critical to permaculture and other polyculture techniques.
 Light Weight Tools - One Hand UseSome tools are light enough to be able to be applied with only one hand.
 This applies to most short-handled tools, but also to a select set of long-handled tools.
 A short-handled tool that requires one hand on the tool and the other on the plant for control, requires more stooping and stress than one that allows the other hand to be free. |